 The monuments at Loughcrew are owned by the Office of Public Works the body in charge of heritage and archaeology in Ireland.
 Until 2017, Cairn T, the central monument was open to the public, free of charge, and the monuments were staffed by seasonal guides stationed there over the summer months.
 However, there is currently no access to the chamber of Cairn T, due to an ongoing maintainance issue: the concrete roof which was added to the passageway in the 1870's by the Board of Works is cracked and collapsing.
 If you should visit the Loughcrew cairns, please help preserve these wonderful ancient buildings: do not climb on the monuments.

 The sites are a steep 15 minute hike up the hill from the carpark.
 The monuments on Cairnbane West and Patrickstown are not accessible to the general public; the landowner, who keeps huge flocks of sheep up there, does not allow access to the west hill and there is no access to the chamber of Cairn L. Guided tours of the Loughcrew cairns can be booked at the Loughcrew Megalithic Centre, where there is also a small craft gallery and tea / coffee shop.

-It is likely that this location was special to the mesolithic hunters-gatherers, the first people to colonise Ireland after the glacial period.
-The mesolithic people tended to be nomadic and did not build monuments, but held natural features such as boulder-fields, cliff-faces and rock outcrops as special places.
-The colonising neolithic farmers arriving around 3,500 BC build monuments with internal chambers using the abundant glacial material scattered across the hills.
-Though the monuments at Loughcrew have not been dated with modern techniques, they are the oldest unrestored Irish monuments along with those at Carrowkeel, 75 km away in County Sligo.
+It is highly likely that this location in the Loughcrew Hills was special or even sacred to the mesolithic hunters-gatherers, the first people to colonise Ireland after the glacial period.
+The mesolithic people tended to live a nomadic lifestyle and did not build monuments, but held natural features such as boulder-fields, cliff-faces and rock outcrops as their holy places, while dwelling along the coast, by lake shores or river banks.

 "Determined now her tomb to build,